hientran20040303/nextjs-resume/README.md

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.

+## Features implemented

+Resume Content in src/app/page.js

+→ All resume sections are written as JSX inside src/app/page.js.
+→ Content must be your real information — no Lorem Ipsum or placeholder text.
+→ Use semantic HTML elements (<header>, <main>, <section>, <footer>, etc.).

+Styling with Tailwind CSS

+→ All styling must be done with Tailwind CSS utility classes applied via className.
+→ Do not write custom CSS rules in globals.css — use Tailwind classes instead.
+→ The page must be visually styled — plain unstyled HTML is not acceptable.
+→ Layout should be clean and readable at a standard desktop viewport.

+No Errors

+→ The dev server starts with npm run dev and th

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

 ## Learn More